 Regardless of your preference, you will find the mic’s sound quality well worth all the effort.

-The Blue mic is highly user-friendly, and it comes with switches that make it easy for you to take full advantage of.
+The Blue condenser mic is highly user-friendly, and it comes with switches that make it easy for you to take full advantage of.

-The handy -20db pad button is there to smoothen your recording and keep it sharp if you get too loud.
+The handy -20db pad button is there to smoothen your home recording and keep it sharp if you get too loud.
 You can also get a 100Hz high pass filter to help reduce any rumble during recording sessions.

 These onboard controls allow you to adjust settings and follow the flow of the program.

-The Spark SL also has an XLR connector and USB compatibility.
+The Spark SL condenser microphone also has an XLR connector and USB compatibility.
 This versatile microphone is a significant perk for anyone who doesn’t want to choose between professional-level XLR recording or the ability to hook up their microphone to the computer.

 Blue’s Class-A JFET electronic parts are used in the Spark SL.
 They are well-known for their reliability and high-quality performance.
 These electronic components combine beautifully with the large diaphragm and condenser capsule to produce a clear, detailed sound.